 Asphalt Repair and Patching

-It is beneficial to maintain the upkeep of asphalt while it is still in fair condition to prevent it from becoming a much larger issue that may require the replacement of the entire slab of pavement.
+It is beneficial to maintain the upkeep of asphalt while it is still in fair condition to prevent it from becoming a much larger issue that may require the removal and replacement of the entire slab of pavement.

 If your asphalt is showing signs of small cracks or is forming uneven surfaces, then it is time to take steps for either reversing this damage or completely replacing the uneven foundation with a correctly designed foundation.

 In order to know the extent of the asphalt repairs that need to be done, the source of the problem first needs to be identified.

 Here are some examples of how asphalt surface can become damaged.

 If so, the surrounding area may need to be graded properly to allow for water to make its way to a nearby catch basin or drain field.
 If water is allowed to pool and sit in these pockets, the asphalt will lose strength and become prone to transforming or developing cracks.

 Nearby Tree Roots.

 Roots may need to be pruned or removed, and a bio-barrier or curbing may need to be installed to prevent the roots from causing further damage.
 We can help with the planning of this step to prevent this from causing you issues down the line.

 Poor Base Conditions.

 If this is the case, the limerock underneath the damaged asphalt may need to be addressed.
 If the base layer of limerock is damaged or was not laid down properly, it will continue to cause the pavement to break up and become uneven.
 A proper base layer is a key to ensuring that the pavement remains durable and will stand the test of time.

 Sinkhole is Forming Beneath the Surface.